-Finally, chapter 4 offers an analysis of the data and information collected, a summary of the conclusions drawn based on the data, as well as a set of recommendations for how cooperation on e-waste in the UN system could further be strengthened and initiatives enhanced.
+Chapter 4 offers an analysis of the data and information collected, and a summary of the conclusions.

+Finally, chapter 5 provides a set of recommendations for how collaboration on tackling e-waste in the UN system could further be strengthened and initiatives enhanced.